veronica320/Recursive-NPs/README.md

 # Recursive-NPs
-Probing the knowledge about recursive Noun Phrases (NPs) in state-of-the-art language models.
+Code and data acccompanying the paper [<Is "my favorite new movie" my favorite movie?
+Probing the Understanding of Recursive Noun Phrases>](https://arxiv.org/abs/2112.08326).

-Code and data coming shortly!
+Coming shortly!